 Beninese high school administrations play an important role in their communities, jumpstarting village projects and promoting youth development.
 Not long after I began teaching in September 2018, our school principal approached me with one primary request: that we build a library.
 While our high school is home to approximately 318 students and many professors, it lacks this one essential resource.

-Furthermore, the leaders of this project are not Peace Corps volunteers, but community members such as our principal, the Student Association, the Development Association, high school English professors, local artisans, etc. Your contribution goes directly to aiding the community in executing its dream of constructing a library and ultimately providing better opportunities to the youth of our village.
+Furthermore, the leaders of this project are not Peace Corps Volunteers but community members such as our principal, the Student Association, the Development Association, high school English professors, local artisans, and more.
+Your contribution goes directly to aiding the community in executing its dream of constructing a library and ultimately providing better opportunities to the youth of our village.